 - Have strong interpersonal and communication skills, both verbal and written

 - Possess good skills in developing relationships, being culturally collaborative, and connecting with others

 - Be collaborative, self-directed, self-motivated, organized and able to multitask

 - Have flexibility with their schedule

-- Have some basic computer skills (helpful)
+- Have basic computer skills (helpful)

-OR Be a young adult with disabilities
+OR Be an adult with disabilities

 The Family to Family Network of Virginia Family Navigator agrees to volunteer approximately five hours per month.
 Stipends are available for trainings and other work-related activities as decided by the F2F Network Coordinator and/or the Principle Investigator for the Center for Family Involvement.